 Newfoundland is the kind of easygoing place where unique and memorable experiences very often crop up to surprise us on every trip.
 This is a vast and diverse province covering 400,000 square kilometers of land.
-The nature and wildlife here never fails to surprise us—an iceberg runs aground in a bay, a pod of whales feeds and breaches off the coast, a local invites us into their house to show us their personal museum of the local fisheries and feed us with coffee and freshly made scones.
+The nature and wildlife here never fail to surprise us—an iceberg runs aground in a bay, a pod of whales feeds and breaches off the coast, a local invites us into their house to show us their personal museum of the local fisheries and feed us with coffee and freshly made scones.
 Heck, we’ve even had the pleasure of witnessing the aurora in the skies above.

 We visit Newfoundland is to see one of the largest and most accessible Northern Puffin Colonies in the world.
 Elliston is among the best places in Newfoundland to observe a natural puffin habitat.
 Observers can often get close enough to the puffins to not need binoculars.